 Kim’s low strikeout rate is unlikely to improve.
 However, Kim is very good at preventing walks and allowing weak contact.
 Kim walked just 7.8% of the batters he faced last season (60th percentile) while also allowing an average exit velocity of 87.1 mph (71st percentile) and a barrel rate of just 4.2% (84th percentile).
 Additionally, Kim posted a 50% groundball rate.
 (Blake Newberry - Jan 10, 2021)

-March 15, 2021: Left-hander Kwang Hyun Kim (back stiffness) made a return to throwing, manager Mike Shildt said after a 4-2 Grapefruit League win over the Nationals
+March 15, 2021: Kwang Hyun Kim (back stiffness) made a return to throwing, manager Mike Shildt said after Grapefruit League game.
+Kim, who had been kept from throwing for about five days, tossed from 90 feet on a back field during the win and is planned to extend that to 120 feet.

 “I hesitate to tell you we're ahead of schedule to get back to throwing, but we are,” Shildt said.
 “So I will.
 And it could be today or tomorrow, which again is ahead of what we initially thought, so that's encouraging.”
 He started the season on the IL.

 March 29-April 17, 2021: Kwang Hyun Kim (back tightness) could miss two to three turns in the rotation, Mozeliak said.
-He’ll throw again this weekend after appearing in a Grapefruit League game on Saturday but will not travel with the Cardinals to Cincinnati.
+He’ll throw again this weekend after appearing in a Grapefruit League game.

 “We just have to see how he responds each time he gets that opportunity [to throw],” Mozeliak said.